JohnTelford/mkdocs/docs/development_tools.md

 The core technologies of Iterative Development are, [Git](#git) and GitHub.
-The central project repository is controlled by the project gatekeeper, and a content delivery network, like [Cloudflare](#deploy/cloudflare), where Internet production websites and individual team private [Preview](deploy#preview) Internet websites, are deployed.
+The central project repository is controlled by the project gatekeeper, and a content delivery network, like [Cloudflare](#deploy/cloudflare), where Internet production websites and individual team Private [Preview](deploy#preview) Internet websites, are deployed.

 GitHub is a Distributed Version Control Systems enabling multiple teams to work separately on the same project without having an impact on the work of others.
 GitHub manages an online web hosted central project repository containing all project files.
 It is a unified source of truth.
 It helps teams collaborate and maintain the entire history of project file changes.